wiegerw/nerva-rowwise/README.md

 ### Documentation
 The documentation consists of three parts:
 * A [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-cpp.html) that explains the implementation.
-* A [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) that explains the Python interface.
+* A [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) that explains the `nerva` Python module.
-* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of key components of neural networks.
+* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of key components of the Nerva Library.

 The following papers about Nerva are available: